transcon/slim/test/literate/TESTS.md

 #### Boolean attributes

 The attribute values `true`, `false` and `nil` are interpreted as booleans.
-If you use the attribut wrapper you can omit the attribute assigment.
+If you use the attribute wrapper you can omit the attribute assigment.

 ~~~ slim
 - true_value1 = ""